mattsteeldue/vforth/README.md

 # vforth
 __v.Forth 1.5m__

+__build 20210215 - Matteo Vitturi, 1990-2021__

+Keeping these back-ported version aligned with the new Next version.
+Introducing example game "Chomp" in blocks 600-670.
+It's a PacMan style.
+Once AUTOEXEC completes its LOAD, give 600 LOAD, then GAME.
+Cursor keys (or Cursor Joystick maybe)

+__v.Forth 1.5m__

 __build 20200808 - Matteo Vitturi, 1990-2020__

 This version is a back-porting to Microdrive and DiSCIPLE MSG from v.Forth 1.5 NEXTZXOS version.